MCADO Community

 About MCADO

-Mathare Community Anti-Drugs Organization (MCADO) is a grassroots-based, non-profit, non-political community-based organization established in 2018.
-Founded by concerned community leaders trained at the Kenya Government School through a partnership with CADCA (Community Anti-Drug Coalitions of America).
+Mathare Community Anti-Drugs Organization (MCADO) is a registered community-based organization founded in 2018 by trained community leaders through a partnership with CADCA (Community Anti-Drug Coalitions of America).

 Meet the Team Behind the Mission